Evansburg State Park

 Below are many of the maps and publications for this park.
 You can read them or download them and might need special software (all free) to view the publications.

 You must have the free Adobe Reader to view the maps and brochures that are in pdf format (.pdf).

 Alternate versions of the text of the brochures are in rich text and text formats.
 Click on the files to view them.
 To download (.rtf) files:

 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

-From Collegeville, take the Germantown Pike.
-From PA 73, take PA 363 to the Germantown Pike.
-From the Germantown Pike, take Skippack Creek Road to May Hall Road.
+From Collegeville, take the Germantown Pike east.
+Turn left onto Skippack Creek Road and continue to May Hall Road.